 You can take steps to protect yourself while using the Internet and social media by becoming an educated investor.
 Below are five tips to help you avoid investment fraud on social media and the Internet:

-- Research the investment and the investment professional.
+3. Research the investment and the investment professional.
 Never rely solely on a testimonial or take a promoter’s word at face value in making an investment.
 You can check out many investments using the SEC’s EDGAR database or your state’s securities regulator.
-You can check out registered investment advisers at the SEC’s Investment Adviser Public Disclosure website and registered brokers at the BrokerCheck website of the Financial Industry Regulatory Authority.
+You can check out registered investment advisers at the SEC’s Investment Adviser Public Disclosure website

 With some basic understanding of how scam artists work, you can avoid fraud and protect your hard-earned money.
 Learning how to invest safely can mean a big difference in your retirement years.

 Take the Military Saves Pledge today, the first step in creating your personal savings plan.
 We’ll send you tips, resources, and information that will help you reach your savings goals.